fewlinesco/node-web-libraries/packages/logging/README.md

 // {"additionalData":"value","message":"this is a log","service":"service-name"}
 ```

-Or you could create a new logger with additionnal data:
+Or you could create a new logger with additional data:

 ```typescript
 const myProcessLogger = KVLogger.withMeta({process: "my-process});